rea-submission/rea-pack/README.md

  * (c) code configuring a new server to run a Sinatra app (AWS/VM, container or bare metal);
  * (a) code configuring an environment to run (b) and (c).

-In reality, (a), (b) and (c) might be three very loosely connected projects, updated with quite different frequencies -- from "almost never" for (a) to weekly or even daily for (c).

-For this reason, the steps below use three different gitlab-hosted repos deployed with read-only tokens; however, the [local](local) directory contains a bundle of it all packed together, so a quick TL;DR install may look as follows:

 ### Variations

 Step (b) could also be implemented in Ansible, as done here: